 The purpose of the internship program is to provide you with a career experience and to help you develop skills appropriate to work and the work environment.
 In some cases you will receive a basic introduction, and in others you will receive an in-depth understanding and/or working knowledge of a specific employment area in adult and higher education.
 In general, internships require 120 hours of field experience.

 The primary focus of the internship is to provide you with a professional experience.
 To achieve this goal it is recommended that you engage in an internship situation that will provide you:

-After preliminary discussions with your NIU internship coordinator and field supervisor, you should outline your learning objectives for the internship by completing the Learning Objectives and Activities Form .
+After preliminary discussions with your NIU internship coordinator and field supervisor, you should outline your learning objectives for the internship by completing the Internship Agreement and Learning Objectives Form.
 Be as specific as possible.
 The learning objectives will be reviewed by your field supervisor and the NIU coordinator.
-After negotiation and adjustments, if any, these learning objectives will guide your total internship experience.
+After negotiation and adjustments, if any, these learning objectives will guide your total internship experience

 It is the responsibility of your field supervisor to guide you in achieving these objectives, to provide a context for significant learning, and to act as professional mentor.
 It is your responsibility to arrange meetings, make regular journal entries, have forms completed, and request evaluations and letters of recommendation.
 Arranging a time frame within which the internship will be pursued will be a concern for you, your field supervisor and your internship coordinator alike.

 Internships tend to be directed at six major types of organizations: